dssheth/bash-scripting-2025/notes/06_options_and_variables/notes_06.md

 ${!array[@]}
 ```

-To know lenth of element or find values in array
+To know length of element or find values in array
 ```bash
 ${#array[i]}